California Jury Awards Mesothelioma Victim $18 Million in Old Spice Talc Lawsuit

 Get a Free Old Spice Talc Powder Lawsuit Evaluation With Our Lawyers

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Talc Litigation.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Talc Litigation.

 We are handling individual Old Spice Talc Lawsuits nationwide and currently investigating potential cancer cases caused by products that contained talc in all 50 states.

 Again, if you or a loved one was diagnosed with cancer after using an Old Spice Talc Powder or other cosmetic talc products, you should contact our law firm immediately for a free class action lawsuit evaluation.

 You may be entitled to compensation for injuries by filing a lawsuit and our national law firm can help.